Amir Khan’s next move: Legacy overshadows Grudge

 As things currently stand, Crawford is a far better fight.
 Khan would represent the hardest test to date for one of Top Rank’s biggest stars.

-Take into account that Khan has a one hundred percent record against southpaws, and the skilled fight element, it seems a simple choice for the first quarter of 2019.
+Considering that Khan has a one hundred percent record against southpaws and the skilled fight element, it seems a simple choice for the first quarter of 2019.

 The last time that happened for Khan was against Devon Alexander in 2014.
 The Briton saw out a wide victory.
 Beating Alexander eventually led to an offer from Canelo – and the rest is history.